Children

 Ideally, you would be able to reuse the pop-up 'container', while placing your own content inside.

-The simplest way to do this is to pass children through to [Children]
+The simplest way to do this is to pass children through to [Children].
+For

-example, if you accept a table of props
+example, if you accept a table of props, you can add a [Children] key:

 local function PopUp(props)